 Model Library Support

-Apart from modeling signal traces and distributed components, RF board designs require accurate high-frequency vendor models that capture parasitic behavior leading to self-resonance and other nonideal characteristics.
-RF-aware design tools should provide component model libraries for commercially available discrete and packaged monolithic microwave integrated circuit (MMIC)/RFIC devices in the form of equivalent (compact) circuit models, S-parameters, and/or behavioral models.
+Apart from modeling signal traces and distributed components, RF board designs require accurate high-frequency vendor models that capture parasitic behavior leading to self-resonance and other non-ideal characteristics.
+RF-aware design tools should provide component model libraries for commercially available discrete and packaged monolithic microwave IC (MMIC)/RFIC devices in the form of equivalent (compact) circuit models, S-parameters, and/or behavioral models.

-RF design and enterprise-level PCB tools must work together to support these model libraries and design across platforms, enabling different engineering teams and project stakeholders to accelerate time to market and gain the competitive advantage.
+RF design and enterprise-level PCB tools must support model libraries and design data that is recognizable across platforms, enabling different engineering teams and project stakeholders to accelerate time to market and gain the competitive advantage.

 PCB designers rely on circuit/EM co-simulation, along with RF-aware circuit simulation and frequency-dependent transmission-line models, to provide embedded parasitic extraction and design verification.
 Hierarchical EM/circuit/system co-simulation enables you to perform in-situ EM analysis to capture and correct harmful parasitic couplings and resonances before tapeout.